-It should be noted that the climate scenario analysis only forecasts the climate related impact on relative returns, and does not take account of any other factors which may have an impact including economic and market conditions; political and geopolitical events; monetary policy conditions, etc. It is also important to note that the asset allocation required to capture the upside under one scenario, may have a negative impact under an alternative scenario.
+The climate scenario analysis only forecasts the climate related impact on returns, and does not take account of any other factors which may have an impact including economic and market conditions; political and geopolitical events; monetary policy conditions, etc. It is also important to note that the asset allocation required to capture the upside under one scenario, may have a negative impact under an alternative scenario.
+For example, annual returns under a 2°C scenario benefit from higher allocations to sustainable equities and sustainable infrastructure, whereas these allocations may have a negative impact under a 4°C scenario because the assets will be subject to increased physical risk.

-Climate stress testing analysis suggests that should a 2°C scenario suddenly be priced in by the market, the Fund could benefit in terms of financial returns, whereas the opposite is true should a 4°C scenario be priced in by the market.
+Climate stress testing analysis (Figure 6) suggests that should a 2°C scenario suddenly be priced in by the market, the Fund could benefit in terms of financial returns, whereas the opposite is true should a 4°C scenario be priced in by the market.

-Table 3: Impacts to returns based on the sudden pricing in of plausible climate-scenarios2
+Figure 6: Impacts to returns based on the sudden pricing in of plausible climate-scenarios